aetperf/aetperf.github.io/_posts/2025-09-29-FastTransfer-Performance-with-Citus-Columnar-Storage-in-PostgreSQL.md

 ## Experimental Setup

-To provide practical, reproducible results, we conducted our tests in a controlled environment that many developers might relate to—a local development setup.
+To provide practical, reproducible results, we conducted our tests in a controlled environment that many developers might relate to "a local development setup".
 While production environments will naturally differ, the relative performance patterns we observed should translate to larger scales.

 ### Test Environment